ejdostal/elist_analysis/README.md

 - [ ] Explain findings in detail, highlighting key trends, anomalies / outliers, and comparisons
 - [ ] Include clean visuals (pivot tables, dashboards, graphs) -->
+![ ](Images/regional%20distribution.png)
+![ ](Images/top%2010%20countries.png)

-From 2019 to 2022, TechHub’s global revenue was highly concentrated in NA and EMEA, which together drove 81% of total sales ($22.8M) across 87.6K orders, both maintaining AOVs near $260.
+**From 2019 to 2022, TechHub’s global revenue was highly concentrated in NA and EMEA**, which together drove 81% of total sales ($22.8M) across 87.6K orders, both maintaining AOVs near $260.
 Meanwhile, APAC showed early promise, outperforming all regions in AOV, while LATAM underperformed due to sustained AOV declines and lower order volume.

-Across all regions, just 10 countries accounted for 78% of global revenue ($21.8M), highlighting priority markets for investment.
+**Across all regions, just 10 countries accounted for 78% of global revenue ($21.8M)**, highlighting priority markets for investment.
 These countries - in addition to a few other noteable countries - were analyzed in more detail below, listed under their corresponding regions.

-![ ](Images/regional%20distribution.png)
-![ ](Images/top%2010%20countries.png)

 **NA | $14.6M (52% of global revenue)** - North America was TechHub’s strongest region by far, delivering over half of global revenue and orders.
 Two countries within the NA region accounted for almost all of its sales.
 - United States led all countries, generating $13.2M (47% global revenue) from 50.6K orders with an AOV of $262.
 It made up 91% of North American sales.